aiven/aiven-docs/docs/tools/aiven-console/howto/create-manage-teams.md

 :::important[Teams have been deprecated and are being migrated to groups]

-- **On DATE Z the Account Owners team will be removed.**
+- **On September 2, 2024 the Account Owners team will be removed.**

     The Account Owners and super admin
     are synced, so the removal of the Account Owners team will have no impact on your operations.
 [Super admin](/docs/platform/concepts/orgs-units-projects#users-and-roles)
     have full access to organizations.

-- **From DATE X you won’t be able to create new teams or update existing ones.**
+- **From November 4, 2024 you won’t be able to create new teams or update existing ones.**

     To simplify the move, Aiven will also begin migrating your existing teams to groups.

-- **After DATE Y, all teams will be migrated to groups and deleted.**
+- **On December 2, 2024 all teams will be migrated to groups and deleted.**

     To make the transition to groups smoother, you can [migrate your teams](#migrate-teams-to-groups) yourself.